strawdynamics/drift/.github/pull_request_template.md

 PR titles should be in the format `<type>(<scope>): <description>`.
 For example: `chore(readme): fix typo`

-`type` can be one of `feat`, `fix`, `test`, or `chore` `scope` is optional, and can be anything.
+`type` can be one of `feat`, `fix`, `test`, or `chore`.
+`scope` is optional, and can be anything.
-`description` should be a short description of the change, in past tense
+`description` should be a short description of the change, in past tense.

 ## package.json contributors

 **Add yourself!**

-When adding your information to the `contributors` array in package.json, please use the following format (provide your name or username at minimum, the other fields are optional):
+When adding your information to the `contributors` array in package.json, please use the following format (provide your name or username at a minimum, the other fields are optional):

 ```
 full name or username <email@address.com> (https://website.com)